Title IX: Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking

 Although rare, there are times when the University may not be able to honor a reporter or Complainant’s request in order to provide a safe, non-discriminatory environment for all students.
 In this instance, the following individual(s) may evaluate the request for confidentiality:

-- Lisa Stefanko, Vice President of Human Resources and Interim Title IX Coordinator
+- Lisa Stefanko, Vice President of Human Resources

 - James Thomas, Associate Provost and Deputy Title IX Coordinator

 - Jeff Besong, Chief of Police and Assistant Vice President of Public Safety

 When evaluating a reporter or Complainant’s request for confidentiality or that no investigation or discipline be pursued, the University will consider a range of factors, including the following: